uduma-sonia/search-engine/README.md

 # search-engine
-search engine for photos, created using API from Pexels
+A search engine for photos where users can download images and use for their projects